LabForComputationalVision/pyrtools/docs/quickstart.rst

   import pyrtools as pt

 which should run without errors if the install worked correctly.

-Method parameters mimic the matlab function parameters except that there's no need to pass `pyr` or `pind`.
+If you have an issue with the installation, it will most likely be with the compilation of the C code.
+There is hopefully a warning of this when you import the library, but if you get an error message along the lines of `lib not defined` when attempting to build a pyramid or call the functions `corrDn`, `upConv`, or `pointOp`, this is probably what's at fault.

 Create pyramid::